-What to see in New York in 3 days, you ask?
-We’ve been to New York several times and therefore have a pretty good knowledge of it.
-Here’s an itinerary that if you follow, you’ll see the best of New York in 72 hours.
+Wondering what to see in New York in 3 days?
+We’ve visited New York several times and know the city pretty well by now.
+Whether you’re planning your New York holidays or a quick city break, here’s a tried-and-tested itinerary that will help you see the very best of New York in just 72 hours.

 |---|---|---|---|---|